CHM 281 - Introduction to the Chemistry of Artisanal and Small-Scale Gold Mining

 The ultimate goal is to utilize the information collected to build an institutional roadmap of the economics of coffee production in Zaruma.
 We expect that this information will allow us or other researchers to further expand our understanding of the challenges of development faced by agricultural communities in Latin America and assess the potential impact of different public policies.

-Masters of Public Health Highlights
+Public Health Highlights

 Potentially harmful substances may be released into the air, soil, and water during mining processes, perhaps affecting the health of those immediately involved as well as residents of surrounding communities.
 Furthering our understanding of the health systems, beliefs, and issues in mining regions may improve lives.
 This course will provide the context for community health needs assessments work in under-resourced areas of the world.